 1.64 service level * 4 days of standard deviation of lead time * 107 demand average units = 702 units of safety stock

-Once you have your safety stock number, you can then plug it into the reorder point formula for insight in your reorder levels.
+Once you have your safety stock number, you can then plug it into the reorder point formula for insight into your reorder levels.

 Demand Lead Time

 The reorder point formula also takes into account lead time demand.

 To figure out the lead time demand, you need to multiply your lead time by the average daily sales of a specific product.